hamidgholami/terraform_lab/practice-questions/README.md

 58. Are provisioners runs only when the resource is created or destroyed?
     ```txt
     Provisioners are only run when a resource is created or destroyed.
 Provisioners that are run while
     destroying are Destroy provisioners.
-They are not a replacement for onfiguration management and
+They are not a replacement for configuration management and
     changing the software of an already-running server, and are instead just meant as a way to bootstrap a server.
     ```
 59. What do we need to use a remote-exec?
     ```txt
     In order to use a remote-exec provisioner, you must choose an ssh or winrm connection in the form of
     a connection block within the provisioner.
 Here is an example:

     provider "aws" {
       profile = "default"
       region  = "us-west-2"